cshoffmann/flag-guesser/README.md

 # How to Play

-In order to currently play flag guesser, install the repo by using the command:
+In order to currently play flag guesser, you can either [here](https://cshoffmann.github.io/flag-guesser/) or you can download the repo using the in a terminal/command line below:

 ```bash
 $ git clone https://github.com/CSHoffmann/flag-guesser.git
 ```
-in your terminal/command line.

-Once you have successfully downloaded it to your local machine, open the file index.html with a web browser (Chrome and Firefox preferred) and proceed from there!
+The game works best using either Google Chrome or Firefox as your web browser